wlsf82/age-discoverer/README.md

 ```
 ___

-Made with love by Walmyr Filho
+Made with 💚 by Walmyr Filho